movadee-labs/ag-forms/CONTRIBUTING.md

 ## Documentation

-We use several tools and files to document `ag-forms`.

-> :exclamation: Important To learn how ag-forms project works please refer to this document, which describes project architecture and our decision details, as well as:
+:exclamation: Important To learn how ag-forms project works please refer to this document, which describes project architecture and our decision details, as well as:

->
-> - :world_map: [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation.
+- :world_map: [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation.
 [Learn how to use]()
-> - :computer: [StackBlitz]() (online IDE): to open codebase online.
+- :computer: [StackBlitz]() (online IDE): to open codebase online.
 [Learn how to use]()
-> - :closed_book: ag-forms.com: for documentation and examples.
+- :closed_book: ag-forms.com: for documentation and examples.
 [Learn how to use]()

 <details>
 <summary>Read more</summary></br>